madcottonballs/Pemu-2/README.txt

+Setup:
+    For Rust implementation (only working one right now):
+        Download Rust from it's website https://www.rust-lang.org/tools/install
+        If you see an option to add cargo and rustc commands to the system PATH make sure to toggle yes.
+        Make sure the "rustc" command is working system wide.
+    For C implementation: (not available)
+        Download the gcc compiler (make sure to download C) and make sure it is available system wide.

 Linker:
-    Pemu and Plow cannot be accessed directly, they must be accessed through the linker.
+    Pemu and Plow cannot (or rather shouldn't) be accessed directly, they must be accessed through the linker.

+    Occasionaly Pemu compilation will fail because of how fast files are being sent in and out.
+    Virus checkers such as McAfee will quarentine an executable before it is allowed to go onto the computers hard drive.
+    This means there is a slight delay and a very long and cryptic error will be thrown.
+To stop this, I have included an option to briefly pause between each compilation step.
+    To toggle this, use these commands:
+        To find out if delay is toggled, use this command: ".\pemu getDelayEnabled" To toggle delay, type this: ".\pemu toggleDelay"

 Pemu:
-    Pemu is a simulated computer that compiles its recieved machine instructions to rust code for maximum speed. compilation flags:
+    Pemu is a simple CISC simulated computer that compiles its recieved machine instructions to Rust code for maximum speed.
+    Pemu operates like a simplified version of a real computer, including flags, registers, and ram. compilation flags:
         "--unstable":
             Increases speed of generated code, but will not throw an error if one occurs,